Research into treating bowel cancer

 The FOCUS 4 trial is looking at different treatments, including chemotherapy, for different subtypes of bowel cancer.
 The people taking part have bowel cancer that cannot be removed with surgery or has spread to another part of the body.
 To work out the subtype of bowel cancer, the researchers will test a sample of the tumour to look for changes in certain genes and proteins.

 Another trial is comparing etirinotecan pegol with standard irinotecan chemotherapy for advanced bowel cancer.
-The people taking part have a genetic change called a K-ras mutation.
+The people taking part have bowel cancer cells that have a change in the KRAS gene.
 Etrinotecan pegol is irinotecan with a structure called polyethylene glycol (PEG) added to it.
 This technology may help the drug stay in the body for longer.
 You can find information about the etirinotecan pegol trial on our clinical trials database.
+This trial has closed and we are waiting for the results.

 Doctors usually treat bowel cancer that has spread to the liver with chemotherapy followed by surgery to remove the cancer in the liver (liver metastases), then more chemotherapy.
 This is the standard treatment.
-Having chemotherapy before surgery can increase the risk of side effects of surgery.
+Having chemotherapy before surgery can increase the risk of side effects of surgery, such as infection.
 But having chemotherapy is the best chance of keeping the cancer at bay.
 The EPOC B trial is a pilot study looking at whether giving all the chemotherapy after surgery is better than the standard treatment.
 This may reduce the risk of surgery side effects.
+This trial has also closed and we are waiting for the results.

 Doctors often prescribe a tablet called pyridoxine (vitamin B6) to help control hand foot syndrome.
 But studies have had mixed results on how well this works.
 A small Korean trial found that it did not help people taking capecitabine for bowel cancer.
 But recent results from the UK CAPP-IT trial found that pyridoxine did appear to reduce the rate of hand foot syndrome.